murilobellatini/mlmi-oct-diffusion/README.md

 Repository for OCT Project MLMI Practical Course from Summer Semester 2022 at TUM.

-Current code is an extension of [guided-diffusion](https://github.com/openai/guided-diffusion), which is the first cloned repo.
+Current code is an extension of [guided-diffusion](https://github.com/openai/guided-diffusion).

 ## How to run